In this quick tutorial, we’ll explore the most well-known options that we can use to configure the Java Virtual Machine.

-6. 32/64 bit
+6. 32/64 Bit

-If we want to set the environment to 64 bit manually, we can do so using below parameter:
+If we want to set the environment to 64 bit manually, we can do so using the below parameter:

-- -XX:+UseStringDeduplication: Java 8u20 has introduced this JVM parameter for reducing the unnecessary use of memory by creating too many instances of the same String; this optimizes the heap memory by reducing duplicate String values to a single global char array
+- -XX:+UseStringDeduplication: Java 8u20 has introduced this JVM parameter for reducing the unnecessary use of memory by creating too many instances of the same String.
+This optimizes the heap memory by reducing duplicate String values to a single global char array.

-- -XX:MaxHeapFreeRatio: sets the maximum percentage of heap free after GC to avoid shrinking.
+- -XX:MaxHeapFreeRatio: sets the maximum percentage of heap free after GC to avoid shrinking

-- -XX:SurvivorRatio: Ratio of eden/survivor space size – for example, -XX:SurvivorRatio=6 sets the ratio between each survivor space and eden space to be 1:6,
+- -XX:SurvivorRatio: Ratio of eden/survivor space size.
+For example, -XX:SurvivorRatio=6 sets the ratio between each survivor space and eden space to be 1:6.

 - -XX:+UseStringCache: enables caching of commonly allocated strings available in the String pool